Can you be in a wheelchair in assisted living?

 What Options Do Wheelchair Bound Have For Assisted Living?

-There are different types of assisted living, which include assisted living facilities, which most people probably have heard of.
+There are different types of assisted living, including assisted living facilities, which most people have probably heard of.

 However, there are also home care and independent living communities, which I didn’t know much about until doing research for my aunt.

-Here, I’m going to briefly explain the differences.
+Here, I’m going to explain the differences briefly.

 1. Independent Living Community